theforeman/foreman_maintain/README.md

 Foreman-maintain implements upgrade tooling that helps the administrator to go through the upgrade process.

-Foreman-maintain scans the system to know, what version are available to upgrade to for the particular system.
+Foreman-maintain scans the system to know, what versions are available for upgrade on the particular system.
 To see what versions are available for upgrade, run:

 ```